Migrate to Next.js Supabase v3

 For each step below, follow this process:

-git merge <TAG>2.
-Run the AI-assisted review using an AI coding agent (Claude Code, Cursor, etc.):
+3. Run the AI-assisted review using an AI coding agent (Claude Code, Cursor, etc.).

 In general, always run pnpm typecheck.
-For best results, make sure this command returns no errors prior to starting the migration.
+Make sure this command returns no errors prior to starting the migration.

 Table of Contents